Wizako-01/HPV-Colposcopy-model/README.md

 - Pre-acetic images (`p*.jpg`)
 - Post-acetic images (`po*.jpg`)

-The dataset is organized at the patient level to prevent data leakage.
+The dataset is organized at the patient level, with multiple images per patient, supporting patient-level evaluation and reducing the risk of data leakage.

----
+This dataset reflects real-world clinical variability in colposcopy imaging, including differences in magnification, field of view, and acquisition conditions.

 ## Methodology